-- Date, sign and print name with all entries

-- Put a line through any errors, date and sign

-- Use blue or black ink

-- Only use approved abbreviation approved
+- Staff must update client case notes where relevant - Case notes should include the date, signature and printed name with all entries - Put a line through any errors, date and sign - Use blue or black ink - Only use approved abbreviation approved

-- Writing must be legible

-- Entries must be objective and write clients direct words with quotation marks

-Happyville Compassionate Care

-Handbook

-- Entries must be factual, accurate and in a logical order. - After the entry draw a line through to the end of the page.
+- Writing must be legible - Entries must be objective and write clients direct words with quotation marks - Entries must be factual, accurate and in a logical order. - After the entry draw a line through to the end of the page.

-9. Ergonomic Requirements
+Ergonomic Requirements